 There is also a double standard that prevents people from getting together.
 Women and girls who frequently have sex are often used but not always valued, whereas guys who get have frequent sex are considered “players.”
 Sex is seen as too much of an unequal transaction wherein one party (usually the woman) is left with less than the other.
 But this does not have to be the case.

 Some clergy abstain from sex because they feel the need to abuse and punish themselves since they believe this is admired by God.
-Many traditional religious leaders also discourage others from having casual sex for fun and to improve health.
+Many traditional religious leaders also discourage others from having sex out of wedlock and for purposes other than procreation.
 But depriving yourself of such an integral part of life is often destructive, and sexual frustration among clergy has led to many instances of sexual abuse in Catholic Churches.
 People are generally less happy when they are not having gratifying sex or being loved, and people who sell themselves or buy sex often have one thing in common, which is that they lack love.

 The Sex Industry

 Buying and selling sex can be harmful or benign.
 It very much depends on the circumstances.
 Some people benefit from it.
 In the optimal circumstances, all parties involved can walk away satisfied.
 However, that does not always happen because of potential problems like rape, sex slavery, contraction of STDs, and other trauma.
-These problems exist mostly in illegal prostitution because illicit sex workers are not treated as legitimate workers, and they can be imprisoned for doing their job.
+These problems exist mostly in places where sex work is illegal because illicit sex workers are not treated as legitimate workers, and they can be imprisoned for doing their job.
 There is usually no regulation or oversight to prevent abuses or diseases either.
-Transmission of sexual diseases is fairly common among street-walking, sex workers who don’t get tested along with their clientele.
+Transmission of sexual diseases is fairly common among sex workers who work on the streets and don’t get tested along with their clienteles, whereas testing is a requirement in many legal brothels, and there is significant security.

 If sex was only sold in a very straight-forward, consensual way in safe environments where all parties involved were comfortable and tested, abuse would be much less likely to occur.
 The war on prostitution forces it underground, and abusive pumps also take advantage of sex workers who get the most punishment.
-I believe it makes sense to legalize prostitution because all of the major harms that we see come from prostitution today could all be prevented by the legalization and oversight of brothels.
+All of the major harms that we see come from prostitution today could all be prevented by the legalization and oversight of brothels (or the abolition of the state).

-People all have their reasons for wanting to buy and sell sex, and in my opinion it is not progressive assume that they are all the same, or that prostitution is inherently exploitative of one gender, orientation, or minority.
-Currently, prostitution disproportionately harms women and minorities, but this is mainly because it is controlled by large financial institutions.
+People all have their reasons for wanting to buy and sell sex, and it’s not prudent to assume that they are all the same, or that prostitution is inherently exploitative of one gender, orientation, or minority.
+Currently, prostitution disproportionately harms women and minorities, but this is mainly because it is illegal.
 Male sex workers can also be abused and sexually enslaved.
 Some women buy sex regularly too, but if the transaction is exploitative that is the fault of the one of the parties involved (or a third-party).

-Another segment of the sex industry worth discussing (aside from prostitution) is pornography, which has been called inherently misogynistic (like prostitution) many times because there is a larger market for porn that is degrading to women or it is at least made more available than regular porn or erotica.
+Prostitution and pornography have both been called inherently misogynistic many times because there is a larger market for porn that is degrading to women or it is at least made more available than normal porn or erotica.
+Much of the porn industry is patriarchal like everything else.
 Most of the time porn productions (major ones) are run by men, so the demand for degrading porn (playful or not) is met.
-A market exists for it.
-Much of the porn industry is patriarchal like everything else.
-But there are also lesbian films made by all women and for women.
-There is also pornography that treats all genders equally and with respect, so it is variable.
+A market exists for it, and that is the problem.

 Some people feel empowered by selling themselves or at least a little piece of themselves.
-But it is not the good kind of empowerment when it is done out of destitution.
-Sex isn’t our only tool for money, nor is it a very good one in many cases.
+But it is not the good kind of empowerment when it is done out of destitution and a lack of options to survive.
 Every human being has something unique to offer, and pursuing meaningful goals while offering what is best about yourself is generally more gratifying than forever selling your body to sustain yourself, especially if there is no joy or even desire in the actual sex and it is not recognized as a legal trade.
-However, lovers of sex are common, and getting paid for sex can be an enjoyable and harmless job in the ideal circumstances.
-Although if you are going to trade your body, it seems most sensible to me to trade it with people you actually care about who can offer more than just money, (even if you’re starving.)
+It can also make those who pay for sex lazy.
+Some think if I can pay for sex, why bother improving myself, looking my best, or trying to connect more deeply with someone who actually wants me?
+And it’s a vicious cycle.
+Someone who buys sex may feel that’s the only way they can avoid being alone.

-There is a lot work of be done and progress to be made to advance relationships between us, and education, protest, and changing minds through our words and behaviors may be the most effective among them.
+There is a great deal of work of be done and progress to be made to advance human relationships, and education, protest, and changing minds through our words and behaviors may be the most effective among them.
 I think it is also important we try to value and improve ourselves as much as we can while we seek to do the same with others, and try to refrain from judging people just for appearing or acting in ways we might see as unusual.
-We would all likely be most happy if we sought out people who have truly good character, the most positive impacts on society, and who offer real reciprocity and understanding.
-To meet those ends, let’s try to be as good as we can to all humans, brothers, sisters and everyone in-between.
+We would all likely be most happy if we sought out people who have truly good character, who do their best to make the planet a better place, and who offer real reciprocity and understanding.
+To meet those ends, let’s try to be as good as we can to all humans, brothers, sisters, and everyone in-between.